Final Fantasy XIV: Setting

-Final Fantasy XIV is set on Hydaelyn, a fictional world of diverse environments across three main continents, focused on the region of Eorzea.
-Four major city-states are featured: Gridania, in the heavily-forested Black Shroud; Ul'dah, a trade-centric sultanate in arid Thanalan; Limsa Lominsa, a thalassocracy found on the island of Vylbrand; and Ishgard, an isolationist theocracy in snowy, mountainous Coerthas.
-Eastward, a land bridge connects Eorzea to the other continents, conquered by the Garlean Empire.
-Other cultures include the various endemic tribes, such as Sylphs and Kobolds; scholarly Sharlayan, which practices strict nonintervention; and Ala Mhigo, the easternmost city-state of Eorzea, conquered twenty years prior by the Garlean Empire.
-In the face of the Garlean invasion, Ishgard withdrew from the Eorzean Alliance, leaving it nearly defunct.
-Resisting Garlean assaults has left the once-vibrant central territory of Mor Dhona a desolate wasteland.
+Final Fantasy XIV is set on Hydaelyn, a fictional world of diverse environments across multiple continents, focused on the region of Eorzea.
+Eorzea features four prominent city-states: Gridania, in the heavily forested Black Shroud; Ul'dah, a trade-centric sultanate in arid Thanalan; Limsa Lominsa, a thalassocracy on the island of Vylbrand; and Ishgard, an isolationist theocracy in snowy, mountainous Coerthas.
+A land bridge links Eorzea to two other continents to the east, which have largely been conquered by the Garlean Empire.
+Other societies include indigenous tribes, such as Ixali and Kobolds; Sharlayan, a scholarly city; and Ala Mhigo in eastern Eorzea, annexed twenty years prior by the Garlean Empire.
+Facing Garlean invasion, Ishgard withdrew from the Eorzean Alliance, leaving it defunct.
+The once-vibrant Mor Dhona region was devastated during the previous Garlean campaign.

-Eorzea history is divided into "Astral" eras of prosperity and "Umbral" eras of decline caused by great Calamities.
+Eorzean history is divided into prosperous "Astral" eras, and disastrous "Umbral" eras caused by great Calamities.
 The First Umbral Era marked the end of the age of gods.
 The Twelve, guardian deities of Eorzea, retreated from direct mortal contact.
-As an Umbral era fades, society recovers and a new Astral era begins.
-The Third Astral Era represented the height of magic and technology, under the hegemonic Allagan Empire, which could build space stations, among other wonders.
-Each Umbral and Astral Era pair corresponds to one of the six basic elements—wind, lightning, fire, earth, ice, and water.
-The Sixth Umbral Era was believed to be the last, and thus the Seventh Astral Era would last forever, but five years ago, the Garlean Empire triggered the Seventh Umbral Calamity.
+As society recovers from Umbral eras, new Astral eras begin.
+Under the hegemonic Allagan Empire of the Third Astral era, technological development reached its zenith, including aerospace construction.
+As each Calamity was linked to one of the six fundamental elements—air, lightning, fire, earth, ice, and water—the Sixth Astral Era was expected to last forever, but five years ago, the Garlean Empire triggered the Seventh Umbral Calamity.

-Garlean scientists, via Project Meteor, found a way to call down the lesser moon Dalamud as a weapon.
-Under Legatus Nael van Darnus, they planned to annihilate all of Eorzea by crashing the moon, destroying the Tribes and their primal deities and ruling the remnants.
-In response, the Alliance members reforged their bonds and revived their Grand Company militaries.
-Adventurers defeated van Darnus but could not stop Dalamud's continued descent.
-At the Battle of Carteneau Flats in Mor Dhona, between the Grand Companies and the Garlean legions, Dalamud revealed itself to be an ancient Allagan-made prison for the primal dragon Bahamut; his escape triggers the Seventh Umbral Calamity.
+Garlean scientists working on Project Meteor weaponized the lesser moon Dalamud.
+Under Legatus Nael van Darnus, they would annihilate Eorzea by crashing the moon, exterminating all opposition.
+The Alliance reunited in response, reviving their Grand Company militaries.
+Adventurers defeated van Darnus but could not stop Dalamud's descent.
+At the Battle of Carteneau Flats in Mor Dhona, Dalamud revealed itself as an ancient Allagan prison for the primal dragon Bahamut; his escape triggered the Seventh Umbral Calamity.
 Louisoix Leveilleur called upon the Twelve to imprison Bahamut, but failed; before he sacrificed himself to defeat Bahamut, he sent the adventurers "beyond the reach of time" for when they were needed again.
-Since then, the Garlean Empire has been embroiled in a succession crisis due to the failing health of its founder, Solus zos Galvus.
+Meanwhile, the Empire became paralyzed by a succession crisis as the elderly Emperor Solus fell ill.